 Lymphocytosis, which indicates an increase in absolute numbers not percentages of lymphocytes, can be seen in the situations given below.
 The most common causes are a physiologic or age-related lymphocytosis.

-- Physiologic leukocytosis: An epinephrine response, particularly in cats and horses, and in young animals, that results in a transient lymphocytosis of mature cells.
-Flow cytometric studies have shown the population of lymphocytes consists of mixed B and T cells.
+- Physiologic leukocytosis: An epinephrine response, particularly in cats and presumably in young horses, and possibly in young animals of other species, that results in a transient lymphocytosis of mature cells.
+Flow cytometric studies in cats have shown the population of lymphocytes consists of mixed B and T (CD4+) cells (Avery A, personal communication).
+Strenuous exercise, fear or excitement can increase lymphocyte counts substantially in horses.
+In the above-mentioned study of 16 unbroken Quarterhorse yearlings, lymphocyte counts ranged from 5,600 to 14,000/uL immediately after they were caught for the first time (Schalm’s Veterinary Hematology).

-- Physiologic due to youth: Young animals (usually < 6 months of age) can have higher lymphocyte counts than adults, so they appear to have a lymphocytosis when compared to reference intervals based on adult animals.
+- Physiologic due to youth: Young animals (usually < 6 months of age) can have higher lymphocyte counts than adults, so they appear to have a lymphocytosis when compared to reference intervals based on adult animals (Harvey et al 1983).

 - Antigenic stimulation: Any cause of antigenic stimulation can result in a lymphocytosis, but this is quite uncommon.

 - Infectious agents: Infection with Ehrlichia canis can result in a granular lymphocytosis (which can be a clonal expansion of cytotoxic T cells) in blood and body cavity fluids (CSF).
 Bovine leukemia virus can induce a persistent lymphocytosis of B cells, that may or may not progress to lymphoma (usually does not).
-Protozoan infections, such as Theileria, can also result in a lymphocytosis in cattle.
+Protozoan infections, such as Theileriosis and Trypanosomiasis, can also result in a lymphocytosis in cattle and horses (up to 34,000/uL in one study of horses with Trypanosoma evansi [Rodrigues et al 2005]).

 - Chronic inflammation is often listed as a cause of lymphocytosis, but is probably not commonly seen clinically except with some infections such as those noted above.